esteem-boy/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task #9: This code Deletes the directory my_first_directory that is in the /tmp directory.
 Task #10: This code will write a script that changes the working directory to the previous one.
 Task #11: This code will display list of files including hidden one in the current directory, parent directory and in the /boot directory.
+Task #12: This code will script prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory, when it is printed